In this article, we will walkthrough the thought process of designing a solution for the following business use case:-

-Upon successful validation of data, the form data will be shared with external system (i.e. CRM software) for further processing through the use plugins (i.e. JSON Tool) or Bean Shell code.
+Upon successful validation of data, the form data will be shared with an external system (i.e. CRM software) for further processing through the use of plugins (i.e. JSON Tool) or Bean Shell code.
 More on this later on.

 The only external factor that may be outside of the Joget platform's control would be the external integration with the CRM software.
 We will walkthrough a few scenarios on how best to design for this business use case with UI/UX kept in mind.

 We will design the app and discuss where best to invoke the external API.

 - We will start with designing the form itself.
 The form itself is quite simple, with just 3 fields and all of them made mandatroy.